FlippievanDyk/firebase-token-generator-dotNet/README.md

-# Status: Archived
+# Status: Inactive
-This repository has been archived and is no longer maintained.
+This is a conversion of the original repository to .NET Standard 2.0.
+Tests have been converted to .NET Core 3.1

+This will not be actively maintained.

 ![status: inactive](https://img.shields.io/badge/status-inactive-red.svg)